RBC Bluesfest is committed to providing a safe and welcoming environment for all festival patrons, performers, staff and volunteers.

 Should you mistakenly bring an item that is not allowed in the festival grounds with you, you will have the opportunity to check these items at the bag check located outside the front gates.
 Cash payment of $5 per bag is required.
 Please note that due to the no re-entry on festival passes, you will not be able to retrieve your items until you are departing the festival.

-If you encounter any issues during the entry process or have any questions, please ask for assistance at the main Gates.
+If you encounter any issues during the entry process or have any questions, please ask for assistance at the main gates.
+A security supervisor will be able to assist you.

 Items marked "YES" are permitted inside the festival venue: